Joy-creator007/Sales-Performance-Dashboard-Tableau-/README.md

 ## Problem Statement
-Find which products are doing fine in market both profir\t and revenue wise and provide a monthly trend analysis with YOY comparison on sales and profit.
+Find which products are doing fine in market both profit and revenue wise and provide a monthly trend analysis with YOY comparison on sales and profit.

 # Sales Performance Dashboard (2023) | Tableau